On this page

 ---

-title: "Bremsen-Reparatur München - Kosten und Ablauf"
+title: "Bremsen-Reparatur Munchen: Kosten und Ablauf"

-Kosten ab 150 Euro, Dauer ca. 1-2 Stunden bei AutoFix.
+description: "Bremsbelage und Bremsscheiben wechseln lassen.
+Kosten ab 150 Euro, Dauer ca. 1-2 Stunden bei AutoFix."

 created: 2026-03-10